There are currently no active references in this article.

 Conservation status Least concern (LC)

 Although infrequent, the species has grown well across Britain, with trees to 14 × 0.53 m dbh (2014) at the Royal Botanic Garden Edinburgh (an accession from Farrer 393, originally grown as Tilia laetevirens), and to 22 × 0.46 m dbh (2009) in the lime collection within Dibben’s Wood at Deene Park, Northamptonshire (Tree Register 2018).
-This latter group belongs to var. intonsa, whose Latin name aptly describes the rather shaggy, unkempt and unshaven appearance of the foliage of these downy trees.
+This latter group would belong to var. intonsa, whose Latin name aptly describes the rather shaggy, unkempt and unshaven appearance of the foliage of these downy trees.
 More recent introductions include SICH 1125 of 1992, which had flowered at Kew before 2009 (Grimshaw & Bayton 2009).
 Young specimens are recorded from several collections in Belgium and Germany (Meise Botanic Garden 2020, Arboretum Wespelaar 2020, Botanische Gärten der Universität Bonn 2020).

 Dirk Benoit of Pavia Boomkwekerij has found T. chinensis difficult to propagate, as it will not ‘take’ on stocks of either T. cordata or T. platyphyllos (Benoit 2006).
 However, this is not every grafter’s experience, since Humphreys (2019) reports the use of T. chinensis as an interstem graft between T. cordata rootstock and T. callidonta scion.
 Even so, failure of the scion probably explains why the trees labelled T. intonsa at Colesbourne mentioned by Bean (1981) and Clarke (1988) are both T. platyphyllos (Grimshaw & Bayton 2009).